 Yes, they do.
 Your solar panels work in winter weather, however, the output is slightly lower, as days are shorter.
 Solar panels make power from the sunlight and not the sun’s heat.
-Solar panels are actually more efficient during winters.
-The manufacturers rate their solar panels for peak temperature, a point at which solar panels operate most efficiently.
+These are actually more efficient during winters.
+The manufacturers rate their solar panels for peak temperature, a point at which those operate most efficiently.
 Once their temperature rises above that peak temperature, the panel’s efficiency dips.
-In the winter, it’s less likely for solar panels to reach their peak temperature.
+In the winter, it’s less likely for these panels to reach their peak temperature.
 Thus, the electron reactions occur at a greater rate.
-Therefore, at lower temperatures, solar panels absorb more energy from the sun to generate more electricity.
+Therefore, at lower temperatures, it absorbs more energy from the sun to generate more electricity.
 So, homeowners can enjoy better solar panel efficiency even in winters, and with a solar storage battery, you can have uninterrupted power even on the cold winter nights.

 4. Does A Hail Storm Cause Damage To Your Solar Array?

 Like any other outdoor equipment, your solar panel installation is also subjected to inclement weather conditions.
 However, solar panel manufacturers test their products vigorously to ensure that they are capable of withstanding sand or hail storms.
 In general, solar panels are tested and certified to withstand hail up to 25mm falling at 50miles per hour.
 Solar panels from certified solar panel companies are protected against heavy winds, storms, and heavy rainfall.